amadeus4dev-examples/amadeus-android/README.md

-# This is a beta version of the Android SDK
+# WARNING: This is a beta version of the Android SDK

 ------------